🧡 Skip to main content🔍 Skip to search

 Finalize

-Let us start with Settings tab.
+Let us start with the Settings tab.
 The tracert command used in one Action can take quite a long time to finish.
 Which in turn can lead to multiple simultaneously running instances of the same Task.
-Let us choose not to start the new instance of the task if an instance of already running (or queued) task is being executed.
+Let us choose not to start the new instance of the task if an instance of an already running (or queued) task is being executed.

 Ping test · Do not start the new task